navpil/muad-di/Readme.md

 In a newer way we won't need any `web.xml` configuration and Muad will be initialized by `MuadSerlvletContainerInitializer` picked up by Tomcat by using SPI (see below).

-## Service Discovery
+## Service Resolution

 ### SPI

-Built-in service discovery in Java.
+Built-in service Resolution in Java.
 Enables coding to interfaces, with no need for concrete "enter point" implementation.

 For example used with JDBC drivers or Logging Implementations.